BKrajancic/Prismatik-Device-Sync/README.md

   * On icon: https://www.iconfinder.com/icons/2205232/botton_off_on_right_icon

 # Configuration
+In this directory there are several `.json` files that can be edited to to configure this addon.
+They are as follows:

 ## PrismatikConfig.json
 This addon works by taking the average of each individual LED in the backlight.
 Editing PrismatikConfig allows for controlling which LEDS are considered.